CoderDojoSV/More-Python-Projects/Day-1/README.md

 Take the Pong game from Beginner Python and add some sounds to it!
 If you don't have your Pong code any more, [here is a complete game](https://raw.githubusercontent.com/CoderDojoSV/beginner-python/master/Day-6/finished/pong%20finished.py) you can use.

-We've included a couple sound files for you to use, which you can download by clicking on them, right-clicking "Raw", and choosing "Save link as...".
+On this GitHub page we've included a couple sound files for you to use, which you can download by clicking on them, right-clicking "Raw", and choosing "Save link as...".
 Put them in the same folder as your program.

 ### Challenge 2: Pong With Your Own Sounds